AloXado320/rom-manager-2-c/README.md

 2. Export all Levels in a RM rom
 	* python RM2C.py rom="baserom.z64" levels='all'

+3. Export all BoB in a RM rom with a second area from another rom
+	* python RM2C.py rom="baserom.z64" levels='all' Append=[('rom2.z64',1,True)]

 ### Expected results
 Should extract all levels, scripts, and assets from the levels specified by arguments.